-Want to track how many times visitors download your eBook, PDF, or any other files on your WordPress website in Google Analytics?
-The MonsterInsights plugin lets you easily and accurately set up Google Analytics download tracking in just a couple clicks.
+Want to track downloads of your eBook, PDF, or any other files on your WordPress website in Google Analytics?

 In this post, we’ll show you how to track file downloads on your WordPress website with MonsterInsights and Google Analytics.
 Then, you can use that data to improve your marketing campaigns and your website.